Former LSE executive to lead Libor rival

 Multiple banks have been accused of trying to rig the lending rate.
 Barclays Plc (BARC.L) agreed to pay over $450 million to U.S. and British authorities in June to settle allegations it tried to move Libor to help its trading positions.

-Britain's regulators are keen to reform Libor in the wake of the rate-rigging scandal while the British government sees fixing Libor as critical to restoring global confidence in London as a financial centre.
+Britain's regulators are keen to reform Libor in the wake of the rate-rigging scandal while the British government sees fixing Libor as critical to restoring global confidence in London as a financial center.

 "The system is broken and needs a complete overhaul," Martin Wheatley, head of the Financial Services Authority (FSA), told Reuters last week as the watchdog unveiled a 10-point plan to overhaul Libor.